creationix/howtonode.org/articles/express-mongodb.markdown

 Upon restarting your app if you browse to [new post][] you will be able to create new blog articles, awesome!
 Looking at the post route we can see that upon successfully saving we redirect back to the index page where all the articles are displayed.

-If I've lost you along the way you can get an archive of this fully working (but non-persisting) blog here: [Checkpoint 1][]
+If I've lost you along the way you can get a patch of this fully working (but non-persisting) blog here: [Checkpoint 1][].
+This patch should apply cleanly to the previously described sha of express :)

 ### Adding permanent persistence to the mix ###